Educational developer tools & learning resources for software development & cybersecurity students — Learn more about our mission

 Educational Content: This article is written for educational purposes to help developers and cybersecurity students understand software concepts.
 Always follow ethical guidelines and applicable laws.

-In 2026, the threat surface has grown in ways that genuinely surprise even experienced developers.
 This isn't a scare post.
-This is a realistic look at what's happening right now, based on what we're seeing across the security community — and what you can actually do about it.
+This is a realistic look at what's happening right now, based on what the security community is actively tracking — and what you can actually do about it without becoming a full-time security researcher.

-1. AI-Powered Phishing Has Become Disturbingly Good
+1. AI-Powered Phishing Has Become Disturbingly Convincing

-Attackers are using large language models to craft phishing emails that match the exact tone and writing style of the person they're impersonating.
-They scrape LinkedIn, GitHub, and Twitter to build a profile — and then generate a message that reads like it came from your actual colleague or client.
+Phishing used to be obvious.
+Broken English, weird sender addresses, urgency that felt cartoonish.
+Those tells are mostly gone now.
+Attackers are using large language models to craft emails that perfectly match the tone and writing style of the person being impersonated.
+They scrape LinkedIn, GitHub, and Twitter to build a detailed profile — and generate messages that read exactly like they came from your actual colleague or client.

 3. Prompt Injection Is the New SQL Injection